Attica (village), New York: Demographics

 There were 1,072 households, out of which 33.1% had children under the age of 18 living with them, 49.3% were married couples living together, 13.1% had a female householder with no husband present, and 33.8% were non-families.
 29.8% of all households were made up of individuals, and 11.8% had someone living alone who was 65 years of age or older.
 The average household size was 2.42 and the average family size was 3.00.

 In the village, the population was spread out, with 25.8% under the age of 18, 8.9% from 18 to 24, 29.8% from 25 to 44, 21.9% from 45 to 64, and 13.6% who were 65 years of age or older.
 The median age was 36 years.
 For every 100 females, there were 95.7 males.
 For every 100 females age 18 and over, there were 91.8 males.

 The median income for a household in the village was $40,234, and the median income for a family was $47,049.
 Males had a median income of $35,729 versus $22,007 for females.
 The per capita income for the village was $18,732.
 About 6.9% of families and 9.9% of the population were below the poverty line, including 15.4% of those under age 18 and 6.9% of those age 65 or over.

 Arts and culture

 Annual cultural events

 In 1957, the Attica Rodeo and Show Association was formed.
 Every year a rodeo is held at the grounds in Attica, and it has been voted best rodeo by the American Professional Rodeo Association.

 Tourism

 The Exchange Street Historic District, Augustus A. Smith House and U.S. Post Office are listed on the National Register of Historic Places.

 Education

-The Attica Central School District (ACSD) serves the village.
-The physical campuses of the ACSD include Attica Senior High School, Attica Junior High School, Prospect Elementary, and Sheldon Elementary.
+The Attica Central School District (ACSD) includes all of the village on the Wyoming County side, and the vast majority of the village on the Genesee County side.
+The physical campuses of the ACSD include Attica Senior High School, Attica Junior High School, and Prospect Elementary, Sheldon Elementary is no longer in use.
+The Genesee County side of Attica Village extends into Alexander Central School District.

 Higher education in the area is available at Genesee Community College, with its main campus located just north of Attica in nearby Batavia.
 Additional colleges and universities nearby include Monroe Community College, State University of New York at Brockport, University at Buffalo, and University of Rochester.